augustoasilva/pulmonapp-web-app/README.md

-# Pulmonar Web App
+# Pulmonapp Web App

-## Web application for Pulmonar Team
+## Web application developed to work with the mechanical ventilator of the Pulmonar Team

 ### About Pulmonar Team